JessicaRenz/HyperLAU/README.md

 ### plotting_function.R
 Contains all the functions that are needed to create the different plots we presented in the article.
 For examples how to execute them, see `plot_HyperLAU_results.R`.

+### prepare_and_plot_phylogeny.R
+This script was used to create and draw the phylogeny of the whole tuberculosis dataset (including uncertainties) that was used in the paper.

 ## Data
 In the `data` folder in this repository you can find the data sets we used in the article introducing HyperLAU.